panoply/esthetic/readme.md

 ## Contributing

-Looking to contribute? Æsthetic is leverages [pnpm](https://pnpm.js.org/), so ensure you're using it as your package manager.
+Looking to contribute? Æsthetic leverages [pnpm](https://pnpm.js.org/) so ensure you're using it as your package manager.
 Development is intended to be conducted within the [vscode](https://code.visualstudio.com/) text editor.
 Fork or clone the project and install dependencies.

 <details>
 <summary>